 Because dogs are so closely integrated into the humane lifestyle as companions, service dogs, athletes, and working dogs, dogs make up a majority of rehabilitation.
 However, other animals benefit significantly from these therapies.
 Yes, cats do well with acupuncture, therapeutic LASER, pre- & post-surgical rehabilitation among many other rehabilitation and integrative therapies!
 Did you know cats suffer just as much from arthritis as dogs?
 But arthritis in cats is significantly under-diagnosed.

-Physical rehabilitation is readily used for dogs and cats that have had orthopedic procedures to reduce/alleviate pain, improve quality of life and restore mobility.
-Our most common post-operative patients are dogs that have had stifle injures and have had surgery (most commonly a TPLO).
+Physical rehabilitation or therapeutic exercise is readily used for dogs and cats that have had orthopedic procedures to reduce/alleviate pain, improve quality of life and restore mobility.
+Our most common post-operative patients are dogs that have had stifle injuries and have had surgery (most commonly a TPLO).
 However, physical rehabilitation offers these same benefits in patients for which surgery is not recommended or is not an option.
 Often times we see patients (particularly athletes or working dogs) that show pain or lameness during activity, but seem relatively normal otherwise (non-surgical lameness).

 People are not the only ones that suffer from arthritis.
 It is one of the more common chronic conditions that can affect older pets or younger pets that have been injured or have various congenital conditions.
 Arthritis is the inflammation of the joints causing them to become unstable, destroying the cartilage.
 Once the cartilage is gone, bones will rub against each other causing pain and decreasing mobility.